wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.5.8 =
+* Workaround: In case curl is not install simply try loading calling the YouTube API, no matter if the (officially) required HTTPS wrapper is installed or not.

 = 1.5.7 =
 * Fix of decting the method that shall be used to call the remote YouTube API.